SenthuranSivananthan/az-datashare-articles/e2e-rest-flow/post.md

 # Create a filesystem
 az storage container create --name $PROVIDER_ADLSGEN2_FS

 # Upload files from local machine - change the source to your location.
-The example will upload data to logs folder (i.e. full path will be datasetfs/logs/)
+The example will upload data to logs folder (i.e. full path will start with datasetfs/logs/)
 az storage blob upload-batch --source . --destination datasetfs --destination-path logs
 ```

 ![ADLS Gen 2 file system with the uploaded files](./media/e2e-rest-flow/provider-fs-uploaded-files.PNG)

-#### Setup filesystem for the consumer storage account
+#### Setup filesystem for the Consumer storage account

 Create a filesystem on the storage account using the `az storage container` command.
 Data from the provider storage account will be copied to this filesystem in subsequent steps.